astrochili/defold-illumination/README.md

 - `x` — the surface shininess.
 Impacts the scattering of the specular highlight.
 Default value is `32.0`.
 - `y` — using separate uvs for the light map.
 Set to `1.0` to use the stream `texcoord1` as light map uv coordinates.
 By default it's `0.0` and uses the `texcoord0` stream.
+- `z` — use the OpenGL or DirectX normal maps format.
+Set to `1.0` to use DirectX format where green is down.
+By default it's `0.0` and uses the OpenGL format where green is top.

 ## Module